-► Transportation Fairs
+Transportation Fairs

 One of the best ways to introduce your employees to a new program element is to host a transportation fair.
-A fair can be as simple as talking with people and sharing information at a table, over a lunch hour in a common meeting place.
+A fair can be as simple as talking with people and sharing information at a table during a lunch hour in a common meeting place.
 Or, it can be as big as a lobby "bash" in which you invite transportation service vendors to attend, provide a catered lunch and hold a drawing for a compelling prize.

-To help you put on your event, each employer can receive periodic coordination assistance from Choose Your Way Bellevue, depending on staff availability.
-Employer event assistance will be organized on a first-come, first-served basis.
-If staff isn't available for your event, Choose Your Way Bellevue can provide recommendations for current vendors and transit agency representatives in the area.
-(Property managers may be eligible to receive event coordination assistance from Choose Your Way Bellevue on a case-by-case basis).
+To help you put on your event, Choose Your Way Bellevue staff can offer periodic coordination assistance, depending on availability.
+Employer event assistance will be provided on a first-come, first-served basis.
+If staff isn't available for your event, Choose Your Way Bellevue can recommend current vendors and transit agency representatives in the area.
+(Property managers may be eligible to receive event coordination assistance from Choose Your Way Bellevue on a case-by-case basis.)